ucsb-gradescope-tools/link-gs-zip-with-repo/README.md

 # Instructions

+1. Prepare a repo that has the following in it:
+   * `apt-get.sh` with everything you need to install for your assignment
+   * `requirements.txt` (ONLY if it is a Python assignment and you have pip installs that you need.)
-1. Clone this repo
+2. Clone this repo

-2. Change the contents of repo.txt to be the URL of the repo you want to clone into your autograded assignment.
+3. Change the contents of env.sh to point to the repo that is the basis of your autograded assignment.

+4. Run ./make_deploy_keys.sh to generate a public/private key pair.
+You can run this anywhere (e.g. on any system that has `ssh-keygen` and a Unix shell).

+   * *private key:* `deploy_keys/deploy_key`
+   * *public key:* `deploy_keys/deploy_key.pub`

+   Note
+   that these two files are in the `.gitignore` and should generally NOT be uploaded to a git repo.
+The private key becomes part of the `Autograder.zip` file, while the public key gets attached to the github repo as it's "deploy key":

+5. Upload the public key as a the deploy key for your repo, following [these instructions](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys)

-3. Run `./make_autograder_zip`
+6. Run `./make_autograder_zip`

-4. Use the generated `Autograder.zip` file as the thing you upload to Gradescope.
+7. Use the generated `Autograder.zip` file as the thing you upload to Gradescope.
-5. Profit

-# UNSOLVED PROBLEMS (But easy to fix)

-If this were a real autograded assignment, the repo would need to be a private one.
-That means you need to figure out how the repo can use a public key/private key pair to clone and pull from your private repo.

-That should be straightforward.
+8. For small changes, only update the github repo.

+9. For big changes, redo the `./make_autograder_zip` script, and reupload the `Autograder.zip` file.

-# REFERENCES you need to fix this:
+# REFERENCES

-1. Read this about github deploy keys:  <https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys>
+1. Read this to learn about github deploy keys:  <https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys>

-2. Read this about setting that up on Gradescope: <https://gradescope-autograders.readthedocs.io/en/latest/git_pull/>
+2. Read this to learn more about Gradescopes recommended process: <https://gradescope-autograders.readthedocs.io/en/latest/git_pull/>

+# Security considerations

+As far as I can tell, the `deploy_key` file in the [setup.sh file in the Gradescope Example](https://github.com/gradescope/autograder_samples/blob/master/deploy_keys/setup.sh) is actually the private key (e.g. `gs-repo-key`, or `cs32-s15-lab00-repo-key`) in the above example.

+The public key needs to be put in the repo here, following [these github.com instructions for deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys)

+With those two steps in place, the example begins to make more sense.

+Note that while you *could* reuse the same `deploy_key`/`deploy_key.pub` pair over and over, that most definitely defeats the purpose.
+The idea is that the `deploy_key` provides access to one, and only one repo, so that if it leaks, the security of at most one repo is breached.

+It would be a very bad idea, for example, to use the same deploy_key for all of the assignments in a particular course--then the leaking of that key compromises not just one assignment, but all of the assignments for that course.
+Although it may be annoying, it is worth the hassle to generate a new one for each assignment.

+Further, it is probably a good idea to have the deploy_key in the .gitignore file for any repo that you make so that it never gets stored in git.

+You might keep it in the directory where you cloned the repo, and if you lose it, generate a new one (uploading it to a new copy of the `Autograder.zip` and updating the public key for the github repo.)